 Jaime Pavon-Aviles

-I'm Jaime Pavon, a passionate fashion and product photographer born in Ecuador based in New York blessed with a vibrant heritage that blends indigenous American, North African, and South European influences.
+I'm Jaime Pavon, a fashion and product photographer born in Ecuador based in New York with a vibrant heritage that blends indigenous American, North African, and South European influences.
 My diverse background deeply influences my artistic vision, which I now bring to the bustling creative scene of New York.
 I studied at the School of Visual Arts and have quickly found my path in the fashion and product photography industry.
-My work has been featured in prestigious publications such as Vogue Portugal, Elle, and Wonderland.
+My work has been featured in prestigious fashion magazines such as Vogue Portugal, Elle, and Wonderland.

 I've had the honor of working with some of the biggest names in fashion, including Vera Wang, Michael Fausto, and Rodarte.
 Beyond the thrill of fashion shoots, I have a deep appreciation for product photography, being very meticulous in achieving the perfect photo.
 I am also passionate about film photography, which I explore whenever I get the chance.
 You can follow my journey and see my latest projects on Instagram at @pavonphoto and @fashion35mm.